 - “Every person wants lower crime rates, stronger families, and safer streets.
 However, we should ask ourselves if we’re ready to leave the comfort zone to get the desired results”

-But, try to avoid those may sound poor:
+But, try to avoid that may sound poor:

 - “This policy is a total failure and every individual that believes it is delusional and completely stupid.”